nickbrandt/GitLab/doc/api/projects.md

 | --------- | ---- | -------- | ----------- |
 | `id` | integer/string | yes | The ID or [URL-encoded path of the project](README.md#namespaced-path-encoding) |

+On premium or higher tiers this endpoint marks project for deletion - actual removal happens after number of days specified in instance settings, default number of days is 7.

 ## Restore project marked for deletion **(PREMIUM)**

 Restores project marked for deletion.